Generic Name: methylphenidate hydrochloride

 Call your doctor right away if you or your child have any new or worsening mental symptoms or problems while taking methylphenidate hydrochloride tablets, especially seeing or hearing things that are not real, believing things that are not real, or are suspicious.

 It is not known if methylphenidate hydrochloride tablets are safe and effective in children under 6 years of age.

 Who should not take methylphenidate hydrochloride tablets?

 Methylphenidate hydrochloride tablets should not be taken if you or your child:

-Tell your doctor about all of the medicines that you or your child take including prescription and nonprescription medicines, vitamins, and herbal supplements.
+Tell your doctor about all of the medicines that you or your child takes including prescription and over-the-counter medicines, vitamins, and herbal supplements.
 Methylphenidate hydrochloride tablets and some medicines may interact with each other and cause serious side effects.
 Sometimes the doses of other medicines will need to be adjusted while taking methylphenidate hydrochloride tablets.

 Your doctor will decide whether methylphenidate hydrochloride tablets can be taken with other medicines.

 Especially tell your doctor if you or your child takes:

 Know the medicines that you or your child takes.
 Keep a list of your medicines with you to show your doctor and pharmacist.

 Do not start any new medicine while taking methylphenidate hydrochloride tablets without talking to your doctor first.